qtrinh/qpipeline/NCBI_ClinVar.md

 cd ${QPIPELINE_HOME}/external_databases/ncbi/clinvar
 ```

-Download and index ClinVar VCF database
+Download and use tabix to index ClinVar VCF database
 ```
-# Set FILE_URL variable to point to the ClinVar VCF database file to be downloaded ( we will be using this variable a few times )
+# Set FILE_URL variable to point to the ClinVar VCF database file to be downloaded
+# ( we will be using this variable a few times )
 FILE_URL="FILE_URL="ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/clinvar.vcf.gz""

 # use wget to download the ClinVar VCF database file
 wget $FILE_URL --no-passive-ftp

-# use basename to get just the file name from FILE_URL so we can modify it
+# use basename to get just the file name from FILE_URL so we can save our modifications to it
 FILE=`basename $FILE_URL`;

 # Add the 'chr' prefix and save it as ${FILE}